 Chimney Rock Scarecrow Contest – October 1st – 31st – The annual Scarecrow Display and Contest in Chimney Rock Village adds a bit of Fall fun to the Village.
 Each year the streets are festively lined with handcrafted scarecrows vying for top honors!
 Bring the family and stroll through Chimney Rock during the contest to see them all and vote from October 1st – 31st.
 Winners announced on Halloween night.

 Address: Main Street, Chimney Rock, NC 28720

-Hickory Nut Gap Farm – This is a favorite little tucked away farm offering grass-fed beef, pastured pork and poultry and on farm tourism activities including organic u-pick berry operation, apples, school tours, animals to hold and feed and a farm store that is open year around.
+Hickory Nut Gap Farm – This is a favorite little tucked away farm offering grass-fed beef, pastured pork, and poultry, and on-farm tourism activities including organic u-pick berry operation, apples, school tours, animals to hold and feed, and a farm store that is open year-round.
 When you pull open the creaky door and step inside you will feel like you’ve stepped back in time.

 Lyda Farms Fruit and Vegetable Market – This is another fun spot for Fall Festivities.
 Lyda Farms is a wonderful, family-run farm offering a fresh fruit and vegetable roadside market.
 Kids will love the giant apple bug and the barnyard animals.
 You will also find an outdoor picnic area and special BBQ food on weekends.